|Financial Aid at Top Colleges|

 While leading colleges have a very high, intimidating price tag, they are often much cheaper for low-income students to attend than public universities and community colleges.
 Selective colleges such as Stanford, Amherst, and Williams have large endowments and can commit to meeting all demonstrated financial need.
 Public and community colleges, and many lower-endowment private colleges, generally do not have the resources to cover all demonstrated need.

-Below are the sample costs of a private college, a public university, and a community college:
+Below are the sample costs of attending a private college, a public university, and a community college:

 At every kind of school you would get the same federal aid.
-However, only the selective college would be able to provide enough additional aid to meet the remaining need.
-When you have unmet need, the total cost you have to pay is the EFC plus the unmet need.
-See below for an example:
+However, only the selective private college would be able to provide enough additional aid to meet your remaining financial need.
+When a college is not able to meet your demonstrated financial need, the total cost you have to pay is the Expected Family Contribution plus the unmet need.
+See below for an example of financial aid from each college:

 There are a number of top schools with financial aid policies that require no parental contribution under a set income level.
 It is important for low-income students to know that this doesn’t mean that attending one of these schools is free.

 The EFC is a combination of how much your parents are expected to pay and how much you are expected to pay.
 So eliminating the parent contribution does not eliminate the EFC; the student contribution remains.
 Generally all schools require students themselves to make a contribution from their summer earnings, usually ranging from $1,000 to $2,000.
-Outside of the EFC, students usually also have a small annual loan, ranging from $1,500 to $3,000.
 So, even if your family falls below the $45,000 mark, you the student will still be expected to contribute to your education.

-Paying the summer contribution and loan isn’t hard for students.
-Low-income students can often earn work-study doing research and other great summer jobs to cover their contribution.
-In addition, you don’t need to start paying off the loans until you graduate, and taking out a few loans is worth the great education you will get at one of these excellent schools.
+Paying the student contribution isn’t hard for students.
+Low-income students can often earn work-study doing research and other great jobs to cover their contribution.